markNZed/TaskFlow/nodes/react/README.md

 To run locally: `npm start`

 Running on localhost set the port for the React React Processor server in package.json where the default is PORT=3000.
-Specify the port of the websocket NodeJS Processor with environment variable REACT_APP_WS_LOCALHOST_PORT (default is 5000).
+Specify the port of the websocket RxJS Processor Consumer with environment variable REACT_APP_WS_LOCALHOST_PORT (default is 5000).

 ## Features
 * Queue for updates to maintain order